-Most people go to their ribbon (or toolbar) to increase the size of their font.
+Free tip: Most people go to their ribbon (or toolbar) to increase the size of their font.
 If you highlight your text and press Ctrl + [ or Ctrl + ] your font size will decrease/increase.
-You will also learn:

 420 Time saving tips within 100+ pages (MS Office versions: 2007, 2010, 2013 and 2016)